One arrested after deadly shooting in Guntersville - NewsBreak

 GUNTERSVILLE, Ala.
 (WHNT) — One person was killed in a shooting in Guntersville on Sunday night, according to a spokesperson with the Marshall County Sheriff’s Office.

-According to The Sand Mountain Reporter , a suspect has been arrested in connection to the shooting.1 killed, 2 injured in Birmingham shooting overnight
+According to The Sand Mountain Reporter , a suspect has been arrested in connection to the shooting.Two Alabama men arrested after drunken fight, mooning deputies

 Guntersville Police Chief Jim Peterson said the incident began with an altercation at another location before the shooting happened on Wiggs Street.